AhmadRafiee/DevOps_Certification/gitlab/multirepo-voting-app/ReadMe.md

 #
 **needs:** Use needs to execute jobs out-of-order.
 Relationships between jobs that use needs can be visualized as a directed acyclic graph.
 You can ignore stage ordering and run some jobs without waiting for others to complete.
 Jobs in multiple stages can run concurrently.

-##### You want to specify a section specifically for testing the "vote" Docker image, tag image to new tag and pushing it to the registry.
+##### You want to specify a section specifically for testing the "result-service" Docker image, tag image to new tag and pushing it to the registry.
 ```bash
 result-test-image:
   stage: test